FRC2706/giorno/README.md

 ## What is GIORNO?

-Simply refer to our simple acronym:
+Refer to our simple acronym:

 - **G**: FRC
 - **I**: Scouting